 Journalism at the University of Northern Iowa

-Journalism at UNI starts with a minor that focuses on reporting, news writing, editing and design, online journalism, photojournalism, and mass communication law and ethics, and is taught by experienced and capable faculty.
+Journalism at UNI starts with a minor that focuses on reporting, news writing, editing and design, online journalism, photojournalism, and mass communication law and ethics, and is taught by experienced, award-winning faculty.
 The minor is popular with students from all areas across campus who want to write well and understand the best practices in journalism.

+Students studying journalism (combining a journalism minor with an electronic media, political communication, or interactive digital studies major) have won multiple Iowa Broadcast News Association awards for reporting and best overall newscast.
 Our graduates work for a number of news organizations in Iowa and around the country, including Radio Iowa, KIMT (Mason City), KCRG (Cedar Rapids), KWWL (Waterloo), KWCH (Kansas City), the Waterloo Courier, and the Washington Post.